Osussist/OsuHook/README.md

 - Enlighten overlay

 ## Contributing
-We welcome contributions to enhance Osussist!
+Im welcome to contributions!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix (`git checkout -b feature/AmazingFeature`).